Everyone Knows UVXY Decays. That's Why Your Puts Won't Work

 So naturally, new traders think: “I’ll just buy puts!
 These things are guaranteed to go down!”

 If only it were that simple.
 The market isn’t stupid, and neither are the people selling you those puts.
 That decay you’re counting on?
-It’s already baked into the option prices like flour in a cake.
+It’s already baked into the option prices.

 The Market Already Knows What You Know